 During the afternoon we set up the bikes for each individual and we can enjoy a short test ride into the reserve on good tar roads

-In the morning we cycle the 22km back road route, undulating a little but generally following the contours fo the Royal Natal National Park in the Northern Berg.
-After entering the park, we continue on our bikes for approximately 2km to our picnic spot - before lunch we'll walk the short distance to the cascades waterfall for a well deserved swim.
-After lunch there will be time to explore or simply relax before jumping back on our bikes and returning , via an alternative circular route (approx. 25km) through local villages to Sungubala.
+In the morning we cycle the 22km back road route, undulating a little but generally following the contours of the Royal Natal National Park in the Northern Berg.
+After entering the park, we continue on our bikes for approximately 2km to our picnic spot - before lunch we'll walk the short distance to the cascades waterfall for a well-deserved swim.
+After lunch there will be time to explore the park and its hiking trails or simply relax before transferring back to The Berg House.

-Today starts with a 175km (approx. 3 hour) transfer by road to Dundee where there will be time for a little shopping and resupply.
-After a hearty lunch it's back onto our bikes for the 45km ride to Rouke's Drift.
-This is a stunning ride through the scenic cattle country, with the last 17km on good, compact dirt road that brings us to the Rouke's Drift Museum.
-A guided tour will show us around the area where 150 British and Colonial troops defended a small garrison against nearly 5000 Zulu warriors.
+Today starts with a 210km (approx. 3 hour) transfer by road to Dundee where there will be time for a little shopping and resupply, and then onto Rorke's drift.
+A guided tour will show us around the area where 150 British and Colonial troops defended a small garrison against nearly 5000 Zulu warriors .
+After a hearty lunch it's back onto our bikes for the 45km ride from Rorke's Drift to our overnight accommodation.
+This is a stunning ride through the scenic cattle country, with the first 17km on good, compact dirt road.

 We have an early morning transfer (300km about 4 hours) towards the hot springs town of Badplaas in the Mpumalanga province.
-After lunch we get on the bikes and cycle the last 40 km (tar road) to our destination where we will have a chance to relax and soak aching muscles in the hot mineral bath.
+After lunch we get on the bikes and cycle the last 45 km (tar road) to our lodge located just outside of the town with stunning panoramic views of the Hlume mountain range.

 Today we head north towards the Kruger National Park.
 We start off by cycling along the Kaap River Valley as it winds its way to Kaapmuiden (50km).
 We will then trade the bikes for the van and transfer the remaining 30km to Kruger National Park.